wp-plugins/military-discount/readme.txt

 1. Upload unzipped `military-discount` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. <a href="https://www.mashape.com/gruntroll/military-verification/pricing" target="_blank">Subscribe</a> to a plan and copy your X-Mashape-Key.
+3. Make sure <a href="http://www.woothemes.com/woocommerce/" target="_blank">WooCommerce</a> is installed.
+4. Make sure coupons are Enabled in WooCommerce->Settings->Checkout.
+5. Create a <a href="https://www.mashape.com/register" target="_blank">Mashape</a> account and <a href="https://www.mashape.com/gruntroll/military-verification/pricing">subscribe</a> to a plan.
+6. Locate your `X-Mashape-Key` on <a href="https://www.mashape.com/gruntroll/military-verification">this page</a> (in the <b>Request Example</b> box).
-4. Paste your X-Mashape-Key into the Access Token box in Military Discount Settings (found in WordPress Plugins menu).
+7. Paste your `X-Mashape-Key` into the Access Token box in Military Discount Settings (found in WordPress Plugins menu).
 5. Save settings.

 == Frequently Asked Questions ==

 = How much does it cost? =

-We have a variety of flexible pricing plans starting at $10 for low-volume retailers.
+We have a variety of flexible pricing plans starting at $10.00 for low-volume retailers.
-We want to make it as affordable as possible, so we've integrated with Mashape to provide an abundance of retailer pricing plans.
+We want to make it as affordable as possible, so we've integrated with <a href="https://www.mashape.com/gruntroll/military-verification">Mashape</a> to provide an abundance of retailer pricing plans.
 If you need a larger volume than 10,000/mo., please contact us at <b>sales@gruntroll.com</b>.